-Getting to Guangzhou
+How to Get to Guangzhou

 Guangzhou, China is an expansive port city in southern China, sitting on the Pearl River, northwest of Hong Kong.
 Getting to Guangzhou China just got easier than ever with new direct flights from Los Angeles and San Francisco International Airports to Guangzhou Baiyun International Airport on China Southern Airlines.
-Guangzhou is a port city that is northwest of Hong Kong and situated on the Pearl River, and the main airport is 17 miles from the city centre.
-Read about my experience flying Business Class on China Southern Airlines.

 Guangzhou Transit Visa Tips